 I imagine he didn’t know how much we loved each other.
 She saw things in me that no one else did.
 She believed in me as a human being and a composer.
 Our dream was for me to write a piece that would be performed by a major classical orchestra.
 I was halfway through that when she was killed.
 Never finished it.
 However, although it took me 40 years, I wrote a song about her.
 She was singing at a little country church every Sunday when I met her.
 The place was packed for the service and even the pastor knew most folks were coming to hear her.
 I think it’s one of the best songs I’ve written.

-I’m also in the process of recording the song I wrote for her when we met.
+I also finished recording the song I wrote for her when we met.
 It’s called, “You’re Still My Home.”
-I’ll post the link here when it’s finished.
-As you might imagine, it’s not the easiest song for me to work on.
+Here’s the YouTube link for it.

 While I was able to remind the drunk about who Carol was when I confronted him, I didn’t have time for her whole story.
 He never knew she loved the beach and we spent an incredible day in Ocean City just a few days before he killed her and my unborn son.
 Nor did he know I was able to treat her to a wonderful dinner at the then world famous Orsatti’s Restaurant in Atlantic City.
 We even dined at the table overlooking Hap Farley’s full wall photo.
 He was a politician of some note in the area.
 He even called us over to his table and sent us home with desert and a great bottle of wine.
 He thought we were a good-looking couple.
 She was a knockout, I made sure her killer knew that.